reema0814/Threat-Protection-with-XDR/Labguide/lab6_create_detections.md

 Analytics rules search for specific events or sets of events across your environment, alert you when certain event thresholds or conditions are reached, generate incidents for your SOC to triage and investigate, and respond to threats with automated tracking and remediation processes.

 ## Lab objectives (Duration: 30 minutes)
- In this lab, you will understand following:
+ In this lab, you will understand the following:

 - Task 1: Persistence Attack Detection
 - Task 2: Privilege Elevation Attack Detection